 Upcoming engagements include concerto debuts with the Grammy-nominated Dallas Winds, the Longmont Symphony Orchestra, and the Euclid Symphony Orchestra; a solo residency at Denison University’s TUTTI Festival; ensemble residencies at Southeastern Oklahoma State University and the Eastman Community Music School; and recital appearances in Nuremberg, San Francisco, Columbus, Cleveland, and Rochester.

-Along with his active touring schedule, he regularly performs with the Columbus Symphony Orchestra, and is a newly appointed faculty member at Kent State University.
-Leach is endorsed by Black Swamp Percussion, Beetle Percussion, Sabian Cymbals, and Malletech.
+Along with his active touring schedule, Leach regularly performs with the Columbus Symphony Orchestra, ProMusica Chamber Orchestra, and the Chautauqua Symphony Orchestra.
+Leach proudly endorses Black Swamp Percussion, Beetle Percussion, Sabian Cymbals, and Malletech.

 "Cameron Leach is a major talent!
 His performance